 Borrowers with Direct Loans, Federal Family Education Loans (FFEL), or Federal Perkins loans can have qualifying student loan debt eliminated.
 Many will receive an automatic discharge letter, but those who don’t can submit documentation to the Department of Education for processing.
 Qualifying borrowers participating in the Teacher Education Assistance for College and Higher Education (TEACH) Grant can also be relieved of their service obligation and see their loans eliminated.

-New regulation makes it easier to get student loans discharged
+Regulation makes it easier to get student loans discharged

-Qualifying borrowers will be automatically enrolled
+Qualifying borrowers are automatically enrolled

-Back in 2019, the Department of Education waived the application requirements for borrowers with disabilities though a match with the U.S. Department of Veterans Affairs (VA).
+Back in 2019, the Department of Education waived the application requirements for borrowers with disabilities through a match with the U.S. Department of Veterans Affairs (VA).
 However, this regulation was not widely available to the public, and as a result, only about half of eligible borrowers received relief.

 Now, borrowers who qualify as totally and permanently disabled are automatically identified through administrative data matching with the Social Security Administration (SSA).

 The bottom line